Click here to login if you're an NAE Member

 Recover Your Account Information

-The workshop is one of five meetings on topics prioritized at a national NAE workshop in 2017.
+The workshop is one of a series of meetings on topics prioritized at a national NAE workshop in 2017.
 The first two meetings considered the design of a joint societies’ student competition focused on the Grand Challenges for Engineering and the role of societies in defining “impact” on the engineering profession as a criterion for assessing faculty success.
 For more information, please contact Ken Jarboe, Senior Program Officer, at KJarboe@nae.edu.